-7. The Committee recognizes that - despite the fact that almost 9 years have passed since - the State party is still healing from the effects of the devastating hurricane Mitch occurred in 1998, which -among other things- caused thousands of deaths, destroyed most of the infrastructure and left over 20% of the population homeless.
+7. The Committee recognizes that despite almost nine years having passed, the State party is still recovering from the effects of the devastating hurricane Mitch in 1998, which caused thousands of deaths, destroyed most of the infrastructure and left over 20 per cent of the population homeless.

-D. Main subjects of concern and recommendations
+D. Main subjects of concern, and recommendations

-1. General Measures of Implementation

-(arts.
-4, 42 and 44, paragraph 6 of the Convention)
+1. General measures of implementation (arts.
+4, 42 and 44, para.
+6 of the Convention)